 Workflow Rules in Salesforce

 Workflow in Salesforce is basically a container or business logic engine which automates certain actions based on particular criteria.
 If the criteria are met, the actions get executed.
 When they are not met, records will get saved but no action will get executed.

-Before getting into more depths, let me elaborate a little more about what exactly workflow rules in Salesforce are.
+Before getting into more depth, let me elaborate a little more about what exactly workflow rules in Salesforce are.

 Get a detailed understanding of the Salesforce Automation System!

 Below is the basic structure of a workflow rule in Salesforce:

 Workflow rules in Salesforce can be broken down into two main components:

 - Criteria: Criteria are conditions you are supposed to put in order to test a record.
-For example, if you’re from a technical background, what the if statement does in an if/then condition is what criteria mean in a workflow.
+For example, if you’re from a technical background, what the if statement does in an if/then the condition is what criteria mean in a workflow.

 - Actions: Actions occur after a record meets the criteria.
-Again, what the then statement does in the if/then condition is what an action means in the workflow.
+Again, what the then statement does in the if/then the condition is what an action means in the workflow.

 - Immediate actions: Actions that get executed immediately when a record is created or edited

 - Time-dependent actions: Actions that get executed after a certain duration of time, such as 10 days, before a record’s close date.
 After this time period, the workflow rules in salesforce will re-evaluate the record just to make sure that the rule criteria are met.
 If the record meets the criteria, the aligned actions will be executed.

 The following steps occur whenever you create or edit a record:

 - The criteria of a particular workflow rule active on that object get evaluated.

 - If this stands: